Education in Wales

-This article provides an overview of education in Wales from early childhood to university and adult skills.
-Largely state-funded and freely accessible at a primary and secondary level, education is compulsory for children in Wales between ages 5-16 years old.
-It differs to some extent in structure and content to other parts of the United Kingdom, in the later case particularly in relation to the teaching of the Welsh language.
+In Wales, education is compulsory for children between ages 5-16, and is largely state-funded and freely accessible at a primary and secondary level.
+It differs to some extent in structure and content to other parts of the United Kingdom, particularly in relation to the teaching of the Welsh language.

 State-funded nursery education is typically offered from age three.
 Children usually enter fulltime primary school at age four, enter secondary school at age eleven and take their GCSEs at age 16.
 After that, young people have the option of enrolling in further education.

 Formal education was originally a luxury, then provided by charity and later through the state.
 Universal primary education was established by the end of the 19th century and universal secondary education was reached by the mid 20th century.
 Attitudes to the Welsh language in education have varied overtime.